 |Sections 9, 10 and 11 of the Plan S technical guidance document contains detailed recommendations on future publishing guidelines, transition plans, and more.
 As per OSI’s observations on principle 2, above, these technical guidance sections might be developed by (and accountable to) the international scholarly communication community instead of just funders.
 Some possible areas of common ground with regard to technical guidance are noted to the right.|

 |Additional elements for consideration (recommended by OSI participants)|

 |Plan S is silent on a number of focus areas that OSI supports.
 These areas are listed to the right.|

 This is a fast-moving issue.
 A taskforce put together by Plan S organizers issued implementation guidance for the plan in late November 2018 (see the Plan S website).
-This guidance plan is open for public comment until February 8, 2019.
-In the meantime:
+Public comment closed on February 8, 2019.
+In other news:

 - China, as noted previously, recently indicated it supports the principles of this plan.
 The National Library of the Chinese Academy of Sciences, the Chinese National Science Foundation, and the National Science and Technology Library all presented written statements endorsing this view.
 In China, however, the value proposition of open access may center more around improving quality, credibility and transparency than improving public access (Montgomery 2018), so weighing the pros and cons of Plan S may be different for China than for the EU (i.e., on matters like reducing fraud and improving quality, Plan S is strong).